The Clever Fox

 The animals’ hatred of each other grew and the foxes hunted undisturbed every night.

 Like the story?
-Share with your FACEBOOK friends, like and leave a comment.
+Share with your FB friends, comment and 'like.'

 Copyright 2018 by Valerie L. Egar.
-May not be copied, reproduced or distributed without permission from the author.
+May not be copied, distributed or reproduced without permission from the author.